Payment & Insurance

-We are currently in-network with BCBS PPO plans and will bill your insurance for you under these plans.
+We are currently in-network with BCBS PPO & Anthem PPP plans and will bill your insurance for you under these plans.
 Coverage varies widely between insurance plans.
-It is important to note that PPO plans are different than HMO plans from BCBS, and we are not in-network with HMO insurance plans.
+It is important to note that PPO plans are different than HMO plans, and we are not in-network with HMO insurance plans.
 However, with a referral from your PCP you may be able to advocate for up to a 50% reimbursement for sessions under HMO plans, depending on your plan.
 Proceed to the below section to understand how HMO out-of-network benefits are processed.

 Out-Of-Network Insurance Coverage

-All other insurance plans can utilize the out-of-network benefits available to them.
+All other insurance plans can utilize the out-of-network reimbursement benefits available to them.
 With out-of-network we collect the full fee for session at the time of the appointment and give you a receipt with everything you need to file a potential reimbursement claim with your insurance.
 We can work together to understand your coverage and get you the help you need.
 Our office recommends calling your insurance company and asking specifically about out-of-network benefits.
 See How do I verify Out-Of-Network insurance below.